 New!
-Now when you create a cassette quote you will get a private upload link.
-The upload link is to be used for a single project and may expire after we process the files or 60 days.
-We will roll this feature out to CD, DVD, and other types of projects in the coming weeks (May 2016).
+Now when you create a duplication or pressing quote you will get a private upload link.
+The upload link is to be used for a single project and will expire after 60 days.

 For access to the shared public upload server click on this link for an instant reply email with the password.

 Upload your material to a folder on our server: if you are using the shared site click on Create Folder, name your folder with the order number, then go into that folder and click on Add files...
 Contact us by email, chat, or phone if you would like a private account.

 Username and Password: << we must create an account for you, or you can use the shared account - send an email to get instructions >>

 Please compress your files before sending using zip, rar, or 7-zip.

 Audio masters for Vinyl and cassette: best to send a single WAV file per side with a cue sheet.
 If you send separate WAV or MP3 files for each song then you have to tell us how to put it back together - how much space between each song...